In the previous article, I briefly mentioned why and how IT departments within organizations should implement an IT services chargeback model.

 3. Chargeable IT Services to be transparent and made known to all users

-Communicate the list of available services to all users via an email announcement or memo with a simple message / instruction on how users can requests for IT services.
+Communicate the list of available services to all users via an email announcement or memo with a simple message/instruction on how users can request for IT services.

 This particular task can be done outside of the OTRS solution.